 Pulling up to an intersection with a broken traffic light can be confusing.
 Though uncommon, traffic lights can malfunction.
 It’s important to know how to behave because a blacked out traffic light is no excuse to disregard traffic laws or for negligent driving.

 How to Recognize a Broken Traffic Light

-In most cases, traffic lights will indicate they are not working properly.
-If the traffic signal has red flashing lights, treat it the same as a stop sign.
-If you see a yellow flashing light, yield to traffic.
+In most cases, you can tell that a traffic light is not working correctly by the way it looks.
+The traffic signal may be flashing red or yellow.
+In some cases, the traffic light may be blacked out.
 In the case of a blackout, the traffic light will not work at all and have no lights displayed on the signal.

-If you have been injured in an accident due to a malfunctioning traffic light, it’s important to explore your legal rights.
-Depending on your case, the city or the other driver may be responsible for your injuries.
-Contact Needham, Kepner & Fish for a free consultation with a personal injury lawyer to discuss your case.
+If you have been injured in a car accident, speak with a lawyer to discuss your legal rights.
+Depending on your case, another driver or the city may be responsible for your injuries.
+Call Needham, Kepner & Fish at (406) 956-6949 or contact us online for a free consultation.
+Our attorneys are available to discuss your case.